 - Select a default that matches most users

-- Outcomes result in a superior joining experience on your mobile
+- Outcomes of mobile form improvements: a superior joining experience

 The old join form

-There were 17 fields in the old join form including Country selection which defaulted to Australia.
+There were 17 fields in the old join form.
 To complete the old form, Australians were to fill out 9 required fields, and 7 optional fields.
+A drop-down for Country defaulted to Australia.
 There was no default value selected for State.
-Choosing your state was required for all Australians despite that 90% of the registrations were Victorian.
+Despite that 90% of registrations were Victorians, choosing a state was required for all Australians.

 A phone number was a required field.
-A separate field asked for a mobile number if you wanted to receive SMS notifications of items ready for collection.
+To receive SMS notifications for collection items, a separate field asked for a mobile number.
 If you wanted membership renewal notices, you had to type your email address twice.